LEASED LINE SPEEDS

-Therefor this speed will not only will give you enough bandwidth to cover any requirements however intense they may be but also you will have total peace of mind knowing you can upgrade as and when to higher bandwidth.
+Therefor this speed will not only give you enough bandwidth to cover any requirements however intense they may be, but also you will have total peace of mind knowing you can upgrade as and when you require to higher bandwidth.
 You can upgrade at any stage throughout the term of your contract in increments of 100Mb so 200Mb, 300Mb etc right the way up to the full 1Gb speed.

 VoIP will also run smoothly and effectively over any leased line with this speed and will be good for around 100+ users.

 We have call centres which use this speed which have fantastic connectivity.